NYSEG Installs First Smart Meters in Ithaca, New York Demonstration Project

 The new meters, which communicate over a wireless network, will eventually provide NYSEG with two-way communications to its residential and commercial meters, and enable many customer benefits.
 Customers will have access to detailed usage information to track, manage and control their own energy use.
 NYSEG will also introduce innovative rate structures and programs for conservation and energy efficiency later this year.

-For information about the Energy Smart Community and smart meter installations, customers can visit http://ccetompkins.org/esc, our website at http://nyseg.com/energysmartcommunity, or call 1.800.925.1559, Monday through Friday, from 7 a.m. to 7 p.m., or send an email to email@example.com.
+For information about the Energy Smart Community and smart meter installations, customers can visit http://ccetompkins.org/esc, or call 800.925.1559, Monday through Friday, from 7 a.m. to 7 p.m., or send an email to firstname.lastname@example.org.